-The purpose of Hackcessible 2018 is to get particpants involved in creating and hacking with the AT space.
+The purpose of Hackcessible is to get participants involved in creating and hacking with the AT space.
 Clients understand that the results of the Make-a-thon may not be an immediately usable project.
-But if you’d like to continue developing your project after the make-a-thon with your client, we’re happy to help and provide some resources
+But if you’d like to continue developing your project after the make-a-thon with your client, we’re happy to help and provide some resources.

 Will the challenger be telling us exactly what they want us to make?
-Is there a creative aspect to the hackathon?
+Is there a creative aspect to the make-a-thon?

 All team members, including the challenger, are encouraged to initially focus on the unmet need and not come to the makeathon with a solution in mind but rather iteratively develop a solution as a team.
 No one will be dictating what you’re building during the event.

 What’s the position intellectual property (IP) and confidentiality?